Skip to content

 Note

-Full source code for this file is available at https://github.com/ultralytics/ultralytics/blob/main/ultralytics/data/converter.py.
-Help us fix any issues you see by submitting a Pull Request 🛠️.
+This file is available at https://github.com/ultralytics/ultralytics/blob/main/ultralytics/data/converter.py.
+If you spot a problem please help fix it by contributing a Pull Request 🛠️.
 Thank you 🙏!

 Converts 91-index COCO class IDs to 80-index COCO class IDs.